-- Nut butter: Any type of nut butter can be included in these dessert bars.
+- Nut butter: Use any type of nut butter for the cookie dough layer.
 For the most realistic cookie dough flavor, cashew butter or peanut butter work best.
 Other options include almond butter, sunflower seed butter, and tahini.

 - Maple syrup: Real maple syrup acts a natural sweetener.
 It’s more nutritious than refined sugar, making the cookie dough much healthier than classic recipes.

 - Vanilla: Cookie dough is incomplete without vanilla extract.
 I love it, so I add 2 full teaspoons.